 Time management is one of the hardest things to master.
 At one point, you’re so organized, having everything recorded on your calendar and to-do list.
 And then, the next thing you know, you’re procrastinating and feeling awful for not being able to accomplish work by the due date.

 Now’s not the time to feel sorry for yourself.
 In this article, I will be helping you manage work properly by using simple tools and a bit of creativity.
 Listed below are ways you can master your time and manage even the toughest of tasks.

 1. Create a Fool-Proof To-do list

-To-do lists are perhaps the most popular productivity tool being used today.
+To-do lists are perhaps the most popular productivity tools being used today.
 Everyone must have created a couple of these handy little notes in their lifetime.
-They’re so easy to create (might even take you less than 5 minutes!) but the real challenge lies in making them effective.
+They’re so easy to do (might even take you less than 5 minutes!) but the real challenge lies in making them effective.
 If you’re someone whose to-do list ALWAYS becomes a compilation of undone tasks, here’s what you gotta do:

 - Add Time-Estimates – Don’t just write off “Create a blog post”.
 Add the estimated minutes/hours it will take you to finish the task.
 Don’t try to be overoptimistic.
 Be honest with what you can achieve with the time you have so you don’t feel overwhelmed from the beginning.

 - Create Sections – Don’t just dump in all your task in one column.
 Separate work from home chores – admin work from important work.
 That way it’s easier to prioritize and get the most important thing done first.